Hercules Mulligan: After the Revolutionary War

 Mulligan was cleared of suspicions of possible Loyalist sympathies after the British evacuated New York City and General Washington entered it at the end of the war, when Washington had breakfast with him on the day after.

 On January 25, 1785, Mulligan, Alexander Hamilton, and John Jay became three of the 19 founders of the New York Manumission Society, an early American organization founded to promote the abolition of slavery.

 Following the Revolution, Mulligan's tailoring business prospered.
 He retired in 1820 and died in 1825, aged 84.
 Mulligan was buried in the Sanders tomb behind Trinity Church.
 When the church was enlarged, the Sanders tomb was covered.
 Today, there is a grave stone located in the southwest quadrant of the churchyard bearing Mulligan's name.

 In popular culture

-The Culper Ring is depicted in the fictionalized AMC American Revolutionary War spy thriller period drama series, Turn: Washington's Spies, based on Alexander Rose's historical book Washington's Spies: The Story of America's First Spy Ring (2007).
+The Culper Ring is depicted in the AMC American Revolutionary War spy thriller period drama series, Turn: Washington's Spies, based on Alexander Rose's historical book Washington's Spies: The Story of America's First Spy Ring (2007).
 Mulligan and Cato are portrayed in the fourth and final season.